netcinematics/AI_TELLECToSCOPE_2/docs/OVERVIEW_INDEX.md

                     "A: " ALPHA is the catalyst for self-discovery and higher realization.

                     "A: " ALPHA is the framework for authentic living and self-discovery.

+                    [21:42:55.00] INSIGHT: Originality is a dynamic tension between pre-existing structures and emergent, unpredictable novelty.
+[21:42:55.00] METASTATE: The question itself reveals the limits of current definitional frameworks.
+[21:42:55.00] JUDGEMENT: Originality is the successful navigation of constraint spaces to produce high-impact, low-probability outcomes.